ARTICLES

 Tips and Tricks to Keep Your Hydrangeas From Dangling Down

-Follow these tips, and you’ll find, wilted hydrangeas left behind!
-Keep them perky, fresh, and grand, with blooms that always look so grand.
+Follow these tips, and you’ll find wilted hydrangeas left behind!
+Keep them perky and fresh with flowers that always look so grand.